delanoe/purescript-gargantext/README.md

 <!-- A `purs ide` connection will be available on port 9002 while the -->
 <!-- development server is running. -->

-A guide to getting set up with the IDE integration is coming soon, I hope.
+A guide to getting set up with the IDE integration is coming soon.

 ### Testing